QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 Isn't it more natural then to expect that we'd learn more about the structure of the Ramsey  problem from a regression of components of $\vec \theta$ on components of $\vec \mu$?

-To answer such questions, we'll have to  deploy more economic theory.
+To answer these  questions, we'll have to  deploy more economic theory.

 We do that in this quantecon lecture {doc}`calvo`.